jperryhouts/abtools/README.md

-# abarchive
+# abtools
 Organize audiobooks

-This script archives audiobooks to compressed ogg/opus files.
+This script provides tools for manipulating digital audiobooks.
 It accepts Audible (.aax) files, as well as generic audio files (mp3, m4b, wav, etc).
 By default it will concatenate input files into one output.
 It preserves embedded chapter metadata from single files, or generates chapter metadata based on file breaks if multiple input files are given.